SteeltoeOSS/Documentation/api/v4/bootstrap/index.md

 | [Cloud Foundry Container Identity](../security/mtls.md#configure-settings) | `Steeltoe.Security.Authentication.CloudFoundry` | N/A |

 >\* Individual connector clients will only be configured if a corresponding supported driver NuGet package reference is also included.

->\*\* Cloud Foundry support is now included in `Steeltoe.Management.Endpoint`.
-The Cloud Foundry Actuator package is not required and has been marked obsolete in 3.1.0.

 ## Excluding Components